-Teenage alcohol use is a serious and ongoing problem in the United States.
-Alcohol is the most frequently used substance among teens, and alcohol intoxication can result in injury, health issues, and even death.
+Teenage drinking is a serious and ongoing problem in the United States.
+Indeed, alcohol is the most frequently used substance among teens.
+Teen drinking leads to alcohol intoxication that can result in injury, health issues, and even death.

-When a teen under the age of 21 imbibes alcohol, this is known as underage drinking.
-Teen alcohol statistics show that under-aged drinking is very common.
+When a person under the age of 21 imbibes alcohol, this is known as teen drinking.
+Also, it’s called underage drinking, since teens are not legally allowed to use alcohol.
+Recent alcohol use statistics show that teen drinking is very common.

 Facts About Underage Drinking

 Here are a few teenage drinking facts that reveal how many teens drink, and why adolescent alcohol consumption is so dangerous.

 - 61 percent of high school students have consumed alcohol (more than just a few sips) by the end of high school, and 23 percent of high school students have consumed alcohol by 8th grade.

 - 46 percent of 12th graders have been drunk at least once in their life, and 9 percent of 8th graders have been drunk at least once in their life.

 - Alcohol plays a role in more than 30 percent of teenage deaths involving accidents, homicide or suicide.
 In addition, teen alcohol abuse is linked to 189,000 emergency rooms visits by adolescents under age 21.